-In the 1980s and 1990s, movies based on Marvel comics were a very mixed bag, to say the least.
-Viewed today, long-forgotten turkeys like 1986’s Howard the Duck, 1990’s straight-to-video version of Captain America, and 1998’s Nick Fury: Agent of S.H.I.E.L.D (starring David Hasselholf) show just how risky it was for Marvel to license its characters to third-party movie producers, who invariably didn’t understand or respect the source material.
-Conversely, it was a stroke of genius when Marvel decided to create its own movies, beginning in 2008 with the first Iron Man.
+It was a stroke of genius when Marvel decided to create its own movies, beginning in 2008 with the first Iron Man.
+In the 1980s and 1990s, movies based on Marvel comics were a mixed bag, to say the least.
+Long-forgotten turkeys like 1986’s Howard the Duck, 1990’s straight-to-video version of Captain America, and 1998’s Nick Fury: Agent of S.H.I.E.L.D (starring David Hasselhoff) show just how risky it was for Marvel to license its characters to third-party movie producers, who didn’t understand or respect the source material.

-The ensuing volley of box-office beating blockbusters have been accompanied by some great logo designs too.
-Read on as we reveal our favourites from the series so far, and why they work so well.
+The ensuing volley of box-office beating blockbusters has been accompanied by some great MCU logo designs.
+Read on as we reveal our favourites from the series so far and look at why they work so well.
+Make sure you see our pick of the best comic logos for more.
 And see our logo design guide for advice on creating your own winning branding.

-This logo, created by freelance creative director Fede Ponce, boldly reflected the company’s new confidence in itself, on the release of its first in-house movie in 2008.
+First on our list of the best Marvel logos, the Iron Man logo created by freelance creative director Fede Ponce boldly reflected the company’s new confidence in itself on the release of its first in-house movie in 2008.
 The design works effectively to unite past and present; both drawing on the original comic logo, and updating it with a gritty, photorealistic metallic texture.
 And that's not all.
 The designer later explained that he saw Iron Man’s story about “redemption, about being broken and re-born” and so the reflective nature of the logo was a sign of “sunlight and rebirth”.

 One of the big advantages of Marvel creating all its movies in-house was that it could bring multiple characters together in one movie (as it had done in its comics) without having to negotiate the rights with multiple producers.
 And in 2012, it made the most of this new freedom with the release of The Avengers, whose blockbuster success changed the course, not just of superhero movies but arguably the movie industry as a whole.

-The logo of the film (titled Avengers: Assemble in the UK) may have been new to many, but Marvel fans would have recognised it as essentially the same design as those used in the comics.
+The MCU logo for this film (titled Avengers: Assemble in the UK) may have been new to many, but Marvel fans would have recognised it as essentially the same design as those used in the comics.
 Based on what was known internally as the 'Big A', with its forward-thrusting arrow, this design (shown below) was developed by Marvel letterer Gaspar Saladino, and debuted in print in 1972.